Here’s how to help homeschool teens start the college search.

-- Community college for the first 2 years?
+- Community college a best fit for the first two years?
 This is an amazing option for more and more families.
-The teens usually earn a 2-year degree debt free which makes the remaining 2 or more years much more affordable.
+The teens usually earn a two-year degree debt free (or with lower debt compared to the cost of a four-year institution).
+The makes the remaining two or more years much more affordable.

 Take some college tours.
 Talk to staff, students, teachers in the major(s) of interest.
 This is SO important.
 Don’t send your teen to a college he/she hasn’t visited!

-*Pray about it!
-First, last, always.
+As 7Sister Kym always says: Pray first, last, always!
 You and your homeschool high school may plan your way, but you want to be available to God directing his/her paths.